 This policy applies to individuals who devote time to sponsored activities across all units of the Georgia Institute of Technology, with the exception of the Georgia Tech Research Institute (GTRI).
 GTRI employees should reference GTRI Policy 6190 - Reporting Time and Paid Leave.

-An undesignated sponsored report is produced each month by the Salary Planning and Distribution (SPD) Center for each unit and for the Office of the Executive Vice President for Research (EVPR).
+An undesignated sponsored report is produced each month by the Commitment Accounting team for each unit and for the Office of the Executive Vice President for Research (EVPR).

 For the first eleven months (July - May) of the fiscal year, any undesignated expenditures over 60 days will require justification in accordance with procedures managed by the Office of the EVPR.

-Prior to the end of the fiscal year, any balances in the Undesignated Sponsored Projects must be removed and posted to an appropriate unit project or other allowable funding source.
+Prior to the end of the fiscal year, any balances in the Undesignated Sponsored Projects must be removed and posted to an appropriate unit worktag or other allowable funding source.

 Contact Commitment Accounting through ServiceNow for specific guidance related to managing salary allocations as Express Direct Retro (EDR) transactions.